• Home |

 Pros Cons

-Cycles reliably in most semi-autos with a suppressor Not suitable for home defense
+✓ Cycles reliably in most suppressed semi-autos ✗ Not ideal for home defense

 Why I Chose It

 Sellier & Bellot Subsonic 9mm is an excellent option for anyone running a suppressor on a carbine or handgun.
-It cycles well in most platforms I’ve personally tried it in, and the wider suppressor community can’t get enough of it.
-Two representatives from two separate suppressor manufacturers specifically recommended it to me.
+It cycles well in most platforms I've personally tried it in, and the wider suppressor community can't get enough of it.
+Two representatives from two separate suppressor manufacturers specifically recommended this to me as some of the best 9mm subsonic ammo.

 Magtech 9mm Ammo - 1000 Rounds of 115 Grain FMJ Ammunition